-Navigating civilian life can be hard enough on its own, so here at Code Fellows,

-	we want to make it as easy as possible to understand how to apply your GI Bill®

-	to your education.
-To date, we’ve had more than 300 veterans attend Code

-	Fellows, and we are proud of the work they have accomplished.
-Our graduates have

-	a median salary of $72,500 and median time to hire of 18 weeks, so you can rest

-	assured that Code Fellows will support you in your goal of transitioning into

-	the tech industry.
-Ready to find out how to use your funding to kickstart your

-	(or your spouse’s or dependant’s) career in tech?
-Read on to learn how to get

-	started.
+Navigating civilian life can be hard enough on its own, so here at Code Fellows, we want to make it as easy as possible to understand how to apply your GI Bill® to your education.
+To date, we’ve had more than 300 veterans attend Code Fellows, and we are proud of the work they have accomplished.
+Our graduates have a median salary of $75,000 and median time to hire of $75,000 and median time to hire of 18 weeks, so you can rest assured that Code Fellows will support you in your goal of transitioning into the tech industry.
+Ready to find out how to use your funding to kickstart your (or your spouse’s or dependant’s) career in tech?
+Read on to learn how to get started.

 (1) Check your eligibility

 The GI Bill® pays according to the amount of active duty you have served.
 If you served three or more years, you could qualify for up to 36 months of school funding at 100 percent coverage—but funds are granted for as little as 90 days of active duty.

 Code Fellows is also approved to accept the following VA funding: